At a Glance

 As convoluted as medical billing may seem, especially for a new practice, an automated workflow can accelerate the process and reduce friction.

 Robotic process automation (RPA) isn’t new.
-A 2020 Gartner study found that 50% of healthcare providers will invest in RPA by 2023.
+A 2020 Gartner study found that 50% of healthcare providers plan to invest in RPA.

 But what is RPA, and how can it help?